SocialCareData/data-exchange-standard/README.md

 This standard defines a FHIR-based API approach to automate critical components of multiagency data exchange.

-This first release defines a pattern by which one organisation can ask other organisations: "Do you have information about a child within your system?" and receive a set of standardised replies.
+This first release proposes a pattern by which one organisation can ask other organisations: "Do you have information about a child within your system?" and receive a set of standardised replies.

 This applies to all agencies and organisations covered by relevant safeguarding and wellbeing legislation e.g. social care, health, welfare, education, etc.